 - Ask the general contractor if your current copy of the building dimensions are the most recently issued.
 Also, ask for the points of reference from which you should take dimensions to locate the cases. - 2.
 Using chalk lines or a laser transit, mark the floor where the cases are to be located for the entire lineup.
 The lines should coincide with the outside edges of the case feet. - 3.
 Move case as close as possible to its permanent location.
 Remove all crating and shipping braces above the shipping pallet.
-Loosen the plastic dust cover from the pallet, but leave cover over the case to protect it while removing the case from the pallet.
-Carefully, lift case up and off the pallet.
+Loosen the plastic dust cover from the pallet, but leave cover over the case to protect it while removing the case from the pallet. - 4.
+Shipping braces with a sled runner construction can either have metal brackets that can be removed with a screw gun, or wood blocks that can be removed with a J-bar.
+Note: Shipping braces are normally located at each corner of the case.
+(Shipping braces used vary and are based on case design for best transport.) - Carefully, if horizontal supports, lift case up and off the pallet.
 Remove dust cover.
-Installation hardware ships in a marked packet located inside the case. - 4.
+Installation hardware ships in a marked packet located inside the case.
+Remove dust cover.
+Installation hardware ships in a marked packet located inside the case. - 6.
 Leveling is necessary to ensure proper operation of the refrigeration system and drainage of the condensate.
 Locate the highest point on the positioning lines as a reference for determining the proper height of the shim-pack levelers.
 A laser transit is recommended for precision and requires just one person.
-Level adjustable feet by twisting, if applicable, or shim as necessary under horizontal supports as this will help ensure that the case is not settling over time. - 5.
-Locate horizontal support (Fig. 1) positions along the chalk line.
+Level adjustable feet by twisting, if applicable, or shim as necessary under horizontal sup-

+- ports as this will help ensure that the case is not settling over time. - Locate horizontal support positions along the chalk line (Fig. 1).
 Spot properly leveled shim packs at each support location.